 You may vote via the Internet regardless of whether you receive your annual meeting materials through the mail or via the Internet.
-Instructions for doing so are provided with along your proxy card or voting instructions.
+Instructions for doing so were provided with your proxy statement.
 If you vote on the Internet, please do not mail in your proxy card.
-Your Internet vote will authorize the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.